q4a/gta-v-source-code-guide/ReadMe.md

 For PC you can choose between 2 diffrent game versions:
 - v2699 - Recommended this is the version of the leaked source code.
-- v3407-3521 - This patches the code to work with v3407-3521 and uses patches to make the game work like retail (this wont support scripts).
+- v3407-3521 - This patches the code to work with v3407-3521 and uses patches to make the game work like retail (this wont support scripts) it might work with later version.

 The PS4 game version is v1.46.